 Tips for Parents and Schools.

 Everyone, including adults, feel stressed during times of crisis and uncertainty.
-What can parents and teachers do?
+What can parents and teachers do when kids encounter traumatic events?
 For most children, adults can provide adequate support in the following ways:

 - Limit television and internet viewing.
 The media will provide useful information in the days ahead, but parents should monitor what is viewed to make sure that it is age appropriate.
 Also, parents should discuss with children what they view and give them an opportunity to ask questions.